DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

     ![Add Group](/images/Okta/AddGroup.png)

-2. Create at least one user belonging to this new group:
+2. Create at least one user that belongs to this new group.

     In Menu **Directory** / **People**:
       * Click **Add Person** button